Winter Disc Golf Guide

 With so many options in our winter-friendly plastics, where do you start?
 Here are a few standouts in our lineup.

-• Driver: GStar Charger: For players who lean on the Star or Champion Destroyer in warmer weather, the GStar Charger will feel familiar, but perform better in the cold.
+• Driver: GStar Racer: For players who lean on the Star or Champion Destroyer in warmer weather, the GStar Racer will feel familiar, but perform better in the cold.

 • Midrange: XT Atlas: This forgiving overmold disc helps smooth out throwing errors.